AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 ## Deploying a contract

-The sandbox is preloaded with two accounts.
+The sandbox is preloaded with multiple accounts.
 Let's assign them to shell variables.
 Run the following in your terminal, so we can refer to the accounts as $ALICE and $BOB from now on:

 :::note
 The default accounts that come with sandbox will likely change over time.
 Save two of the "Initial accounts" that are printed in the terminal when you started the sandbox.